Noel Wilson

-Noel Anthony Wilson (born 24 December 1979) is a former Indian professional footballer who played as a midfielder for FC Kochin, Churchill Brothers, Mohun Bagan, Mohamedan Sporting and Mumbai FC, in the I-League.
-He has represented the India national team on numerous occasions and also is a former graduate of Tata Football Academy.
+Noel Anthony Wilson (born 24 December 1979) is an Indian football coach and former professional footballer who played as a midfielder for FC Kochin, Churchill Brothers, Mohun Bagan, Mohamedan Sporting and Mumbai FC, in the I-League.
+He has represented the India national team on numerous occasions and also is a former graduate of Tata Football Academy.He currently the assistant coach of Indian Super League club Chennaiyin FC.

-Wilson is currently the head coach of Jamshedpur FC B and also the Assistant Coach of the Jamshedpur FC senior team.
+Wilson is former head coach of Jamshedpur FC B and also the Assistant Coach of the Jamshedpur FC senior team.

 Wilson represented India B in the Bristol Freedom Cup in 1998.
 He made four appearances for India in 2001, competing in Millennium Soccer Super Cup matches against Iceland and Uruguay B, and in qualification games for the 2002 FIFA World Cup against Iceland and the United Arab Emirates.

 Wilson completed his AFC C License in August 2014.
 He is a coach at Roots Football Academy, and has been involved in coaching with the Real Madrid Foundation in India.